-Penalty: For advancing more than one yard beyond the line of scrimmage before the ball is kicked: Loss of five yards.
+Penalty: For ineligible player downfield before the ball is kicked: Loss of five yards.

 ARTICLE 3.
 DEFENSIVE TEAM FORMATION.

 Item 1.
 Punt Formation.
 When Team A presents a punt formation:

 (1) A Team B player, who is within one yard of the line of scrimmage, must have his entire body outside the snapper's shoulder pads at the snap.